 Justification is a legal word that might be best translated “made right with God.”
 In fact, the New Living Translation does this for us.

-Justification is the result of an exchange whereby our sins and guilt fell upon Christ and his right standing with the Father was given to us.
+Justification is the result of an exchange whereby our sins and guilt fell upon Christ and his perfect right standing with the Father was given to us.

 He made Him who knew no sin to be sin on our behalf, so that we might become the righteousness of God in Him.
 2 Corinthians 5:21 (NASB)

 The stark reality is that Jesus assumed the guilt and punishment for our sin to the degree that he actually “became” sin.
 For a short time, Jesus’ identify changed from being the Son in whom the Father was well pleased into sin itself.
-That is about the best I understand this mystery.
+That is about the best I can understand this mystery.

 Think of justification as a sort of witness protection program.
 God gives us a new identity in Christ.